whaleymar/whalengine/README.md

 ## Current Goal:
 - int in collider constructors
-- mb i can pass a isGroundedCheckNeeded to moveY so i only check for rigidbodies?
 - put velocity in texels/second instead of tiles/second

 ## Camera / Follow